2013 MercedesCup – Singles

 The 2013 MercedesCup was a men's tennis tournament held at the Tennis Club Weissenhof in Stuttgart, Germany.
 Janko Tipsarević was the defending champion, but chose not to compete.

-Fabio Fognini won the title, defeating Philipp Kohlschreiber in the final, 5–7, 6–4, 6–4.
+Fifth-seeded Fabio Fognini won the title, defeating Philipp Kohlschreiber in the final, 5–7, 6–4, 6–4.

 Seeds

 The top four seeds receive a bye into the second round.